Skip to Content

 When the breeding season ends, Bobolinks move to coastal areas and freshwater marshes to molt before migration.
 Their wintering area is in South America, where they spend their time in marshes, grasslands, sorghum fields, and rice fields.

-#3 Common Grackle
+3. Common Grackle

 From a distance, Common Grackles appear to be completely black.
 However, once you get an up-close look, you can see that they have iridescent bodies and glossy purple heads.
-They also have bright golden eyes that really stand out against the purple heads.
+They also have bright yellow eyes that really stand out against the purple heads.
 Female Common Grackles are not as shiny as males, and young birds have dark eyes and brown plumage.

 Common Grackles do well in human-made environments and can be found throughout a good portion of North America.
 They use open ground for foraging and scattered trees for nesting.
 Typical habitats include open woodland, city parks, forest edge, parking lots, grassland, feedlots, meadows, suburban swamps, cemeteries, and marshes.

-#4 Common Raven
+4. Common Raven

 Common Ravens have beautiful black plumage

 Common Ravens are among the most intelligent birds in the world, gaining a reputation for solving complicated problems.
-These birds are large and have shaggy throat feathers, thick necks, and large, slightly curved beaks.
+These black birds are large and have shaggy throat feathers, thick necks, and large, slightly curved beaks.
 They look slender when compared to crows and have narrower, longer wings.
-These birds are completely black, including their eyes, legs, and beaks.

 Common Ravens can be seen throughout most of the Northern Hemisphere in nearly any habitat.
 These habitats include beaches, tundra, islands, grasslands, chaparral, desert, sagebrush, and mountains.